vitobasso/scala-torrent/README.md

 [Scala](http://www.scala-lang.org).

-While looking for a good case to learn [Akka](http://akka.io) I came across this project started by [TheDom](https://github.com/TheDom/scala-torrent), who did the work from Bencode to Handshakes.
+While looking for a good case to learn [Akka](http://akka.io) I came across this project started by [TheDom](https://github.com/TheDom/scala-torrent).
+They did the work from Bencode to Handshakes.

 I've been having fun with it since then.
-Learned some Akka, networking protocols and DHT's.
-Was able to download a whole movie and watch it :)
+Learned some Akka, network protocols and Distributed Hash Tables.
+Was also able to download a movie and watch it :)

 ### Progress